Man La Yahduruhu al-Faqih

-Man Lā Yaḥḍuruhu al-Faqīh (مَنْ لَا يَحْضُرُه ٱلْفَقِيه) is a Hadith collection by the famous Twelver Shia Hadith scholar Abu Jaʿfar Muḥammad ibn ʿAli ibn Babawayh al-Qummi, commonly known as Ibn Babawayh or Sheikh al-Saduq (lit.
+Man Lā Yaḥḍuruhu al-Faqīh (مَنْ لَا يَحْضُرُه ٱلْفَقِيه) is a Hadith collection by the famous Shia Hadith scholar Ibn Babawayh, commonly known as Ibn Babawayh or Sheikh al-Saduq (lit.
 The Truthful Scholar).
-This work is included among the Four Books of Twelver Shia Islam.
+This work is included among The Four Books of Shia Islam.

 Name

 The book has also been translated as "Every Man His Own Lawyer."

 Compilation

 In his introduction to the book the author explains the circumstances of its composition and the reason for its title.
 When he was at Ilaq near Balkh, he met Sharif al-Din Abu 'Abd Allah known as Ni'mah.
 He brought a book compiled by Muhammad b.
 Zakharia al-Razi entitled Man La Yahduruhu al-Tabeeb (He who has no Doctor) to the attention of al-Shaykh al-Saduq.
 He, then, asked him to compile a book on Fiqh (Islamic Jurisprudence), the Halal and the Haram (the permitted and prohibited) and al-shara-i' wa-'l-ahkam (revealed law and ordinary laws) which would draw on all the works which the Shaikh earlier had composed on the subject.
 This book would be called Man La Yahduruh al-Faqih and would function as a work of reference.

 In the preface, Saduq explains that the book was compiled from earlier famous books which earlier Shiites had relied upon:

 And all that which is in it (i.e. my book al-Faqih) is taken from famous books, on which we (the whole Ta’ifa) rely and to which we refer such as the book of Hariz b.
 Abdallah al-Sijistani, the book of Ubaydallah b.
 Ali al-Halabi, the books of Ali b.
 Mahziyar al-Ahwazi [etc.] [...]